ev3nvy/rman-rs/README.md

 If you need any help with using the library, or have any questions, feel free to open an issue, or ask for assistance [on discord][discord].

+## Documentation

+You can find latest release documentation on [docs.rs][docs-rs].
+Versions from `0.3.0` onwards are also published to GitHub pages (e.g. https://ev3nvy.github.io/rman-rs/v0.3.0).
+You can also find documentation for the latest unpublished version on [GitHub pages][github-pages-docs].

 ## Acknowledgements

 - @moonshadow565 for the amazing work over at